Four Ways to Use Your Core Values to Attract and Hire Great People

 "We are Hiring" sign on door

-Companies running on EOS® know that articulating and communicating your Core Values is essential to getting the right people in the right seats to help you achieve your vision.
-That’s because these values define the characteristics that you want every single person in the company to share so you can build the culture you want in your company.
+Companies running on EOS know that articulating and communicating their Core Values is essential to getting the right people in the right seats to help them achieve their vision.
+That’s because these values define the characteristics that you want every single person in the company to share, so you can build the culture you want in your company.

-1. Attracting Talent – Marketing your company’s values to attract applicants that want to work in a culture like yours
+1. Attracting Talent: Marketing your company’s values to attract applicants who want to work in a culture like yours

 Attracting Talent by Marketing Your Core Values and Culture

 In today’s competitive job market, it’s getting harder and harder to attract and build a pipeline of high-quality candidates.
-In order to attract the Right People to your team, consider showcasing your values when marketing open positions.
+To attract the right people to your team, consider highlighting your values when marketing open positions.
 For example:

-The culture at Acme Corporation is built on our shared core values – Positive collaboration, Proactive problem-solving, and Relentless curiosity.
-Positive collaboration means that we work together and make decisions for the greater good – with open, honest, and respectful communication.
+The culture at Acme Corporation is built on our shared core values: Positive collaboration, Proactive problem-solving, and Relentless curiosity.
+Positive collaboration means we work together and make decisions for the greater good, with open, honest, and respectful communication.
 Proactive problem-solving means that we come to the table with ideas, recommendations, and solutions – instead of sitting back and waiting for others to raise an issue or fix a problem for us.
 Relentless curiosity means that we continually strive to improve, learn, and grow by asking questions, seeking knowledge, and stretching beyond our comfort zone.

 We hire, fire, review, reward, and recognize our teammates based on these characteristics, so it’s important that you share these values in order to be part of our team.

-2. Create a video highlighting your core values and culture – use it on your Careers or About Us page to showcase your leaders and team members talking about how your core values define your culture.
-For example:
+2. Create a video highlighting your core values and culture: Use it on your Careers or About Us page to showcase your leaders and team members talking about how your core values define your culture.
+For example, Total Security Solutions produced this short video to showcase their values to potential employees:

 Evaluate Candidates Based on Your Core Values

-1. Create values-based interview questions – Create a standard set of questions for all of your hiring managers to use to evaluate whether the candidate shares your values.
-In the example above, Acme Corporation is looking for people who share the core value of Relentlessly Curious.
+1. Create value-based interview questions: A standard set for all your hiring managers to use to evaluate whether the candidate shares your values.
+In the example above, Acme Corporation is seeking people who share its core value of Relentlessly Curious.
 They might ask candidates, “Tell me about three new skills you’ve taught yourself in the last year.”
 Consult with an HR professional for guidance, or search for “Values-Based Interview Questions” in your favorite browser, and you’ll find lots of examples!

-2. Deliver your Core Values Speech to candidates – Make sure your hiring managers know your Core Values Speech and can deliver it passionately to candidates to attract the right people, and deter people who don’t share them.
+2. Deliver your Core Values Speech to candidates: Make sure your hiring managers know it and can deliver it passionately to attract the right people and deter those who don’t share them.

 Related Posts